 # SubmitSamplesConsent : 3 (Send all samples automatically)

-# CloudBlockLevel : 6 (High+ / Zero Tolerance) - most aggressive blocking
+# CloudBlockLevel : 6 (Zero Tolerance) - blocks ALL unknown executables

-# CloudExtendedTimeout : 50 (seconds to wait for cloud verdict before allowing)
+# CloudExtendedTimeout : 50 (max - seconds to wait for cloud verdict)

 # Configure directly via PowerShell if Intune policy hasn't applied yet